John of Argyll: Biography

-The MacDougall kindred gradually grew more co-operative with King Edward as their rivals grew less so.
+The MacDougall kindred gradually grew more cooperative with King Edward as their rivals grew less so.
 In 1305 both John and his father became members of the advisory council of Edward's lieutenant in Scotland, John of Brittany.
 The following year, Robert de Brus, Earl of Carrick, went into open revolt against the English crown, declaring himself King of Scots.
-The new King Robert met with an upset against pro-English forces at the Battle of Methven, and fled into the west.
+The new King Robert met with an upset against pro-English forces at the Battle of Methven and fled into the west.
 It was during this time in 1306 that Robert met John's MacDougall forces blocking their way at Tyndrum.
 At what became known as the Battle of Dail Righ ("King's field"), John defeated Bruce's forces.

-In the following year Edward rewarded MacDougall by appointing him sheriff of Argyll and Inchegall.
+In the following year, Edward rewarded MacDougall by appointing him sheriff of Argyll and Inchegall.
 However, as MacDougall informed Edward by letter in 1308, Robert's power was becoming increasingly difficult to live with, and the position of MacDougalls was becoming critical.
 After experiencing defeat at the Battle of Pass of Brander in 1308, the main MacDougall seat, Dunstaffnage Castle, was captured by Bruce forces.
-John fled into England with his father entering King Robert's peace.
+John fled to England with his father entering King Robert's peace.
 By 1310, John's father Alexander had joined him in England, both attending a royal council at Westminster.
 Despite losing his father in 1310, in the following years John remained in English service.
 He was put in charge of English fleets in 1311 and 1314 as Admiral of the Irish Sea and in 1315 conquered the Isle of Man for the English crown.
 John began receiving a pension from Edward II of England in 1316.
 In this year he died at Ospringe in Kent, while making a pilgrimage to Canterbury.
 He left the Galwegian "Dungal MacDouall" (Dungall MacDubhgall), a fellow political exile from Scotland, in charge of his will.